Trends in Video: 360° content

 1. 360° Video Streaming

 Since 2017, Facebook has allowed its users to produce and share their own 360° videos.
 With the ability to livestream video, anyone with a smartphone camera can broadcast the world around them.
 While 360° video streaming undoubtedly faces significant challenges in the close future, the opportunities that it presents are greater still.
-Brands are already proving that 360° video content can be used successfully: it cuts through generic content, and creates an engaging, interesting story.
-These stories are more relatable, believable and engaging for company’s vision and knowledge.
+Brands are already proving that 360° video content can be used successfully: it cuts through generic content and creates an engaging, interesting story.
+These stories are more relatable, believable and engaging for the company’s vision and knowledge.

 This is one of my favourite examples: Discovery's 360° Roller Coaster Drop.

 2. 360° Degree Social Ads